OSGConnect/connectbook/is-it-for-you.md

     -   Distributed HTC resources are accessed through a batch system and therefore suited for longer processing times, with job durations typically measured in hours.
 -   Your application needs large numbers of cores simultaneously.
     -   OSG does not schedule MPI jobs.
 -   Your application requires a shared filesystem.
-There is no shared filesystem across the many computing sites of the OSG.
-We can help assess if you have this constraint, and if it can be practically removed.
+    - There is no shared filesystem across the many computing sites of the OSG.
+We can help assess if your app has this constraint, and if it can be practically removed.

 &nbsp;